Thailand Digital Nomad Visa Guide (2024)

 The prices in bars and restaurants in Thailand are reasonable.

-Taking into account how good the food in Thailand is, we may say that they are even lower than they should be.
+Taking into account how good Thai food is, we may say that they are even lower than they should be.

-Also, portions in Thailand are pretty small by European and American standards, so it is probable that some of you will ask for another meal.
+Also, keep in mind that the portions in Thailand are pretty small by European and American standards.

 For those who like to end the night with an alcoholic beverage, the prices in bars/clubs are the following: